“The ultimate symbol of Norman glory”

 If you are looking for a quick pit stop in Marcie Regan’s Pub on your walk back (see pic in our gallery below), a perfectly warm, authentic, and inviting establishment.
 Drink a beer and absorb the views while winding down your time here.
 Strike up a conversation with a local, or maybe you will be lucky enough to hear the local break out in song.

-Trim shops are great places to pick up some fun Irish wear and some snacks for the road.
+Trim shops are great places to pick up fun Irish wear and snacks for the road.

 We have an infobox (click here to go to the box) below that details all you can do while here.